hackUSU/learn/brainfood/js.md

 * [Eloquent Javascript] - A book about Javascript and programming.
 * [JSDares] - Make your own games by learning Javascript programming!
 * [Douglas Crockford Lectures] - 14 Videos to learn the best of Javascript.
+* [What The Heck Is The Event Loop Anyway?] - An explanation of how Javascript works.

 <!-- Links -->